ioilmio/sunny/README.md

   </a>

   <p align="center">
-    This is the First Project of the Microverse JavaScript curriculum!
+    This is the Second Project of the Microverse JavaScript curriculum!
     <br />
     <a href="https://github.com/ioilmio/sunny"><strong>Explore the docs »</strong></a>
     <br />